 The books and DVDs are a gateway to the greater work of getting to know who their patrons are and learning how to make those connections...

-At Home Services circulated more than 46,700 books and materials to 867 patrons in 2019, and received more than 16,000 phone calls.
-Already in 2020, staff members have made hundreds of personal phone calls to update patrons on services during COVID and simply to check in.
-The ability of departments like At Home Service to pivot during a crisis, to have the resources to evaluate their programs, and to continue their services through challenging times depends on the support of Friends.
+At Home Services circulated more than 35,000 books and materials to nearly 1,000 patrons in 2020 and received thousands of phone calls.
+Since the pandemic’s onset, staff members have also reached out to hundreds of patrons to personally offer updates on library services during COVID.
+The ability of departments like At Home Services to pivot during a crisis, to have the resources to evaluate their programs, and to continue their services through challenging times depends on the support of Friends.

 Your generosity is keeping patrons connected to their whole selves.